ucupumar/ucupaint-wiki/docs/index.md

 ### Blender 2.79

-For Blender 2.79, you should be using the Cycles render engine and _Material_ viewport shading type
+For Blender 2.79, you should be using the Cycles render engine.

 |![00.b279-loc](./source/00.b279_loc.png)|
 |:--:|